Crowd Sourced Bathymetry

 Here's the payout - a link to the track you requested.
 Click on the link and the file will be downloaded.

 However, this has been a problem in the past since the downloaded file is not in GPX format.
-It's some weird tar.gz format that no navigation program will accept.
+It's a tar.gz file format that no navigation program will accept.

 That problem has been solved with thanks to Richard Gronback (we have talented members!)

 Richard has written a routine that will convert the output of the CSB database file to GPX format that retains the embedded depth numbers when used with Aqua Map.
-See the next photo.
+See the next series of steps.

 1) Copy the link in the email received announcing your order from CSB to be complete.